WCHS girls indoor soccer program will not meet tonight - they will begin next Friday.

 Warren Township Schools partners with Community Health Network to staff our clinics.
 In order for your child to receive treatment you must sign the Consent to Treat form yearly.
-This form is located to the right in the LINKS column.
 For more information about Community Health Network's presence in our clinics please click the link to access a letter from Warren Township's Health Coordinator, Kim Howard.

 The Indianapolis-Marion County Public Library (IMCPL) is the public library system that serves the citizens of Marion County.
 One can find information on library services and events, search the online catalog and browse useful web links.
 In addition, as a service to its patrons the library offers online homework assistance.